GiosSiebe/Console-Web-Scraper/README.md

 ### Installation

 1. Clone the repository to your local machine.
-2. Open the solution file (WebScraper.sln) in Visual Studio.
+2. Open the solution file (WebScraperConsole.sln) in Visual Studio.
 3. Build the solution.
 4. Run the application.